theonetruejesse/collegiate-wikis/_posts/nonprofits.md

 ---

 <aside>
 💡 Starting a nonprofit organization can be a rewarding way to give back to your community and make a difference in a cause you feel passionate about.
 It's also a significant commitment that requires careful planning, time, resources, and understanding of the legal and logistical implications involved.
-Here's a comprehensive guide to help you navigate through the process of creating a nonprofit organization.
+Here's a comprehensive guide to help you navigate through the process of creating a nonprofit organizations.

 </aside>